codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 - `::first-line` - select the first line of an element
 - `::selection` - select the portion of text of an element that is selected by user

-You can try those `Pseudo Stuff` with some `<p>` elements to create... something. :D
+You can try those `Pseudo Stuff` with some `<p>` elements to do something like visualizing a newspaper. :D
-How about visualizing a newspaper? :D

 Our tutorial about
 [Pseudo Classes & Pseudo Elements](https://codenart.github.io{{ page.url }} "ext")
 has finished.
 In the next tutorial, we'll talk about [Width & Height properties](https://codenart.github.io{{ page.next.url }} "ext").
 Yes, we've used those properties since the early tutorials.
-But, to keep things simple at the beginning, there're a few things about them that I've not mentioned. :D
+But, to keep things simple at the beginning, I've not mentioned a few things about them. :D